Healthy & Safe Swimming

 • Vibriosis --- Caused by the bacteria Vibrio and primarly involving diarrhea and, if open wounds are exposed to warm seawater containing the bacteria, skin infections.
 Most people get vibriosis by eating raw or undercooked shellfish (usually oysters).

-Visit the Centers for Disease Control and Prevention's Waterborne Disease Prevention Branch to learn more.
+Visit the Centers for Disease Control and Prevention's Division of Foodborne, Waterborne, and Environmental Diseases to learn more.

 How to Prevent Waterborne Disease Outbreaks